box1273002/Entrepreneurship/Business_Execution.md

 ## Plan Progression
 <!-- How far we have gotten with the business plan?  -->

+Clearly, since first laying out our production timeline, we have made good progress towards setting up a sustainable and thriving business framework, already tackling a number of goals laid out in the Priority Roadmap Section (3.1).
+However, since then, we have also come across new information/insights.
+A good business plan is a dynamic one, hence we would like to point out some of the most notable changes we are making to proposed product and business strategy.

 ### Issue 1 - 2.2 Use Cases and Storyboarding